ycm-core/YouCompleteMe/CONTRIBUTING.md

    issue.
 If you don't complete it in full, then the maintainers may elect to ignore or simply close your issue.
 This isn't personal, it's just that they are busy too.
+1. **Check that your issue reproduces with a minimal configuration**.
+Run `vim -Nu /path/to/YCM/vimrc_ycm_minimal` and reproduce this issue.
+If it doesn't repro, then copy your ycm-specific settings into this file and try again.
+If it still doesn't repro, the issue is likely with another plugin.
 1. **Write a step-by-step procedure that when performed repeatedly reproduces your issue.** If we can't reproduce the issue, then we can't fix it.
 It's that simple.